ebuchman/blog/content/posts/properties-of-money.md

 For a few thousand years, the primary MoE was metal coins.
-This is not to say all commerce was done using coins - much of it was done on credit, from simple tabs at the pub to complex networks of bills of exchange, early forms in the hierarchy of money.
+This is not to say all commerce was done using coins - much of it was done on credit, from simple tabs at the pub to complex networks of bills of exchange, there were many early forms in the hierarchy of money.
 But at the end of the day, metal coins were a dominant means for final settlement of imbalances in the payment graph.